siyia2/iso-commander/README.md

 ![2024-04-27-212552_grim](https://github.com/siyia2/iso-commander/assets/46220960/c823f745-0231-491d-a86d-6b5610d1f5a1)

 State of the art secure and blazing fast terminal `ISO` manager written in C++.
-All paths are mounted under `/mnt/iso_*` format and conversion results are stored in their respective source directories. `ROOT` access is essential for `mount&umount` operations.
+All paths are mounted under `/mnt/iso_*` format and conversions are stored in their respective source directories. `ROOT` access is essential for `mount&umount` operations.

 For best experience execute with: `sudo isocmd`.